 I am Jonathan Flores and I am not a financial guru.
 I was a regular guy who did random jobs, I used to travel a lot and I was enjoying my life to the fullest.
 Before I got married I did a lot of solo travels, so I’ve visited almost every major tourist destination in the world.
 On one of my latest travels to Europe, I meet my future wife.

-For a while, we continued with our hobby, and that is traveling so we visited places that we didn’t do before, like Blue Cave Split in Croatia, and other places that we felt in love with.
+For a while, we continued with our hobby, and that is traveling so we visited places that we didn’t do before, like boat trip to Blue Cave from Split, and other places that we felt in love with.
 We had a nice life but after we got our first child my dearest wife got health issues and that is when the problems started.
 Our incomes went down and medical bills up and we were falling short on our house payments.
 All of a sudden we were facing foreclosure and then I said NO, it’s not going to happen.
 It took me a long time to beat ‘the system’ but I’ve realized that educating yourself is of great importance, you need to know how to find a piece of good information, and you need to know your rights.
 Good information is what I want to bring to you.

 How the story goes when you decide to buy a house?

 You had your time doing things that you probably won’t do when you get married.
-Mine was traveling, so after visiting most amazing places in the world like the ancient city of Split (what to do in Split?), or Nepal I’ve decided that it is time for me to settle down.
+Mine was traveling, so after visiting most amazing places in the world like the ancient city of Split, or Nepal I’ve decided that it is time for me to settle down.
 So, you have finally made a decision to buy a house, and like the majority of the population, you don’t have the cash to buy it so you turn to financial institutions that are willing to finance your project.
 You find a house that it’s in your budget; your credit is good and incomes high enough so the financial institution is ready to follow your investment.
 You obligate yourself to pay borrowed money plus the interest and the financial institution is giving you a loan to buy a house that they use as collateral, and that is how the mortgage works.
 Until you pay off your loan a financial institution is basically the owner of the real estate, and that makes sense.
 Imagine yourself in the position of the financial institution, you are allowing a huge sum of money to someone unknown, and that someone does haw income but you need to make sure that you will secure your investment in case that other parties stop paying you due to many possible reasons.
 Well, if you stop doing payments financial institutions will terminate the contract and sell your house in order to recover their funds, it is simple as that.

 What happens if you miss your payments?